weakish/dotfiles/README.md

+Homebrew will not be installed automatically if absent.
+After homebrew is installed,
-Execute the following command to set up a unix machine:
+execute the following command to set up a unix machine:

+    brew bundle install
     sh scripts/setup